DEV3L/aixp-todo/AiDo/Team/Chief Marketing Officer - Jordan Taylor.md

     - Managed cross-functional teams to develop and execute highly successful PPC campaigns and SEO strategies.
     - Utilized analytics to refine marketing strategies, resulting in a 25% improvement in campaign efficiencies.
   - **Achievements:**
-    - Recognized with the ‘Innovative Marketer of the Year’ award for outstanding performance in leveraging digital tools to enhance market reach.
+    - Recognized with the 'Innovative Marketer of the Year' award for outstanding performance in leveraging digital tools to enhance market reach.

 - **HubSpot (Brand Manager)**
   - **Duration:** 3 years